AWARDS

 Petar Mirchevski

-In the last decade, Bitola Culture Center entrusted him with another responsible task.
-As the selector of the Bitola International Monodrama Festival, Mirchevski articulates the modern tendencies in this one-of-a-kind theater genre and thereby participates in defining the cultural policy in the city under Pelister, where the audience has braved him for four decades and is proud of his successes.
+In the last decade, the Bitola Culture Center entrusted him with another responsible task.
+As the selector of the Bitola International Monodrama Festival, Mirchevski articulates the modern tendencies in this one-of-a-kind theatre genre and thereby participates in defining the cultural policy in the city under Pelister, where the audience has braved him for four decades and is

 Petar Temelkovski

-The series of prestigious awards at significant festivals in Macedonia and the region speaks volumes for his atypical acting development: November 13 award in 1984, Sterija’s Award at the Sterjino Pozorje Festival in Novi Sad in 1987, Golden Laurel Wreath at the Festival of Small and Experimental Stages of Yugoslavia in Sarajevo/MESS in 1988, Vojdan Chernodrinski MTF award in 1990 and 2000, Risto Shishkov award at Risto Shishkov Festival of Chamber Theater in Strumica in 2001, as well as the film award at Pula Film Festival in 1976 for his debut as Duko in Branco Gapo’s movie The Longest Journey.
-In the history of the Macedonian theater, few actors can be proud of festival successes throughout the Balkans.
+Chernodrinski MTF award in 1990 and 2000, Risto Shishkov award at Risto Shishkov Festival of Chamber Theatre in Strumica in 2001, as well as the film award at Pula Film Festival in 1976 for his debut as Duko in Branco Gapo’s movie The Longest Journey.
+In the history of Macedonian theatre, few actors can be as proud of the number of festival successes spanning all throughout the Balkans.